podulator/amazon-sagemaker-workshop/modules/Video_Game_Sales.md

 3. Click the folder to enter it.

 4. To upload the notebook for this module, click the **Upload** button on the right.
-Then in the file selection popup, select the file 'videogame-sales.ipynb' from the notebooks subdirectory in the folder on your computer where you downloaded this GitHub repository. **DO NOT USE THE DIFFERENT NOTEBOOK** 'videogame-sales-cli-console' (it uses the CLI and console with instructions in a different workshop module).
+Then in the file selection popup, select the file 'videogame-sales.ipynb' from the notebooks subdirectory in the folder on your computer where you downloaded this GitHub repository.
 Click the blue **Upload** button that appears to the right of the notebook's file name.

 5. You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.